tritonJS826/masters-way/mw-training-bff/apiAutogenerated/mw-training-bff/docs/MwTrainingBffInternalSchemasTest.md

 ### NewMwTrainingBffInternalSchemasTest

-`func NewMwTrainingBffInternalSchemasTest(createdAt string, description string, name string, ownerUuid string, questions []MwTrainingBffInternalSchemasQuestion, updatedAt string, uuid string, ) *MwTrainingBffInternalSchemasTest`
+`func NewMwTrainingBffInternalSchemasTest(createdAt string, description string, isPrivate bool, name string, ownerUuid string, questions []MwTrainingBffInternalSchemasQuestion, updatedAt string, uuid string, ) *MwTrainingBffInternalSchemasTest`

 NewMwTrainingBffInternalSchemasTest instantiates a new MwTrainingBffInternalSchemasTest object This constructor will assign default values to properties that have it defined,